 Monitoring your email list could take a lot of valuable time so it’s important to set up automated emails for your opt-ins so that your email platform is working for you, not against you.
 If users sign-up they should automatically receive an email from you thanking them and sharing links to some valuable resources that you already have available.
 If you’re sharing a free series of content then you’ll want the emails to send automatically.
 Once the user signs up the emails should be scheduled to run a course depending on your preferences—it could be once a week for a number of weeks, or maybe consecutive days—the key is to think through your goals for the emails and schedule accordingly.

 The above steps are just touching upon the key points to strategize your email marketing.
-If you’re interested in learning more sign up to receive my 5-day video tutorial below.
+For more information or to get started contact me here.